zach102824/classical-reservoir-for-Hubbard-model/README.md

 ## Contents
 - The source code for optimization is located in the `src` folder.
-- All experiments were previously executed on Google Colab.
+- All calculations were previously executed on Google Colab.

 ## Requirements
 - **PyTorch** (optimized for GPU is recommended).